leviable/testrail-api-wrapper/README.rst

       closed_run = client.close(run)

-      print("Run Complete: '{0}'".format(closed_run.is_completed))     # "Run Completed: 'False'"
+      print("Run Complete: '{0}'".format(closed_run.is_completed))     # "Run Completed: 'True'"

 * Objects that can be deleted (runs, plans, cases, etc) can be deleted through the TRAW Client.
-Note that no object is returned with after calling ``client.delete()``.
+Note that no object is returned after calling ``client.delete()``.
 Also note that some things (runs, plans) can either be closed or deleted, but not both, while other things (projects) can be deleted after they have been closed (assuming your user has admin privileges):

   .. code-block:: python